dpguthrie/scale-test/README.md

 OTEL_SKIP_SHUTDOWN=false  # Wait for spans to export (direct mode) OTEL_SKIP_SHUTDOWN=true   # Exit immediately (recommended for collector mode)
 ```

-**Smart Detection:** When `OTEL_SKIP_SHUTDOWN=true`, the framework automatically detects if you're using a collector (localhost endpoint) and shows an INFO message instead of a warning, since spans are safely buffered in the collector.

 ### Understanding the Queue